Apt-Intel/creds-api-backend/Project Specification Document.md

 - Use async logging when possible to avoid blocking the main thread.
 - Consider implementing log buffering for high-traffic applications.

+By following these guidelines and utilizing the provided logging infrastructure, you can ensure consistent and effective logging throughout the application, aiding in debugging, monitoring, and maintaining the system.

 ———

 ### Redis Usage Documentation